lovejjfg/Android-Arsenal/README.md

 ## Android Arsenal

-Pull data from [android-arsenal](https://android-arsenal.com/), you can get the latest news and search tag or any keyword on it.The key is no advertising :smirk: :smirk:
+Use ` Material Design ` , Pull data from [android-arsenal](https://android-arsenal.com/), you can get the latest news and search tag or any keyword on it.The key is no advertising :smirk: :smirk:

 ![Arsenal](https://raw.githubusercontent.com/lovejjfg/screenshort/master/729019195799321255.jpg) ![Arsenal](https://raw.githubusercontent.com/lovejjfg/screenshort/master/788612810845786773.jpg)